Deja Vu

 ⋆ Writing/Composing Credits: "hitman" bang, Slow Rabbit, martin, Supreme Boi, Ryan Lawrie, Moa 'Cazzi Opeia' Carlebecker (Sunshine), Ellen Berg (Sunshine), JAMES, SCORE (13), Megatone (13)

-ABOUT/MEANING: 'Deja Vu' delves into the boys' emotional journey as they confront the repeating cycles of life, love, and self-discovery.
+ABOUT/MEANING: 'Deja Vu' delves into the boys'* emotional journey as they confront the repeating cycles of life, love, and self-discovery.
 They reflect on their path, facing their fears and reconciling with how they’ve grown.
-The song emphasizes the significance of promises made in the past and the powerful connection with someone who evokes a deep sense of nostalgia and belonging, much like returning to a familiar place.
-Despite the fears and uncertainties they face in the present, they find strength and clarity in this bond, believing that the love and connection they share will guide them forward, transcending time and reoccurring like déjà vu.
-[Please note that this is our interpretation of the song's meaning, based on the ongoing narrative of TXT's discography and insights from the members and official press releases.
-It's perfectly fine to have a different interpretation—after all, that's the beauty of music ♡]
+The song emphasizes the significance of promises made in the past and the deep bond they share with someone who evokes a sense of nostalgia, much like returning to a familiar place.
+Despite the fears and uncertainties they face in the present, they find strength and clarity in this connection, believing that love and trust will guide them forward, transcending time and recurring like déjà vu.

 LYRICS - ENGLISH TRANSLATION (translations by @translatingTXT)